dekuNukem/PicoRC/osborne1.md

 * Now it's a good time for an inspection

-* This one has the "Screen-Pac" and dual-density floppy upgrade, neat!
+* This one has the "Screen-Pac" and double density floppy upgrade, neat!

 * Once done, undo the four screws on the PSU.
 (Two under the plastic sheet)